UT Southwestern and Children's Health℠ Center for Autism Care: Educational Support

 Children’s Health℠ is home to neurodevelopmental disability (NDD) specialists who have deep experience caring for kids with these conditions and working with schools.
 We offer educational support, where our team reviews school and medical records, with a referral.
 Then we provide any necessary recommendations tailored to your child’s needs.

-What is CADD: Educational Support?
+What is Center for Autism Care: Educational Support?

 These reviews may detail what kind of school testing a child needs and make suggestions about how to change the classroom environment for them.
 We may recommend additional testing or classroom modifications and services to help a child succeed in school.
 For example, if your child struggles to pay attention or sit still in the classroom, we might suggest that the child sit near the teacher during a lesson or have frequent movement breaks.